sayampradhan/LogicLadder-cpp/README.md

 - [ ] Sudoku game
 - [ ] Chat system using sockets

-## 🔥 Engineering Rules I Follow

-1. No skipping fundamentals.
+---

+# 🧠 Engineering Laws

+1. Fundamentals are non-negotiable
-2. No copy-paste learning.
+2. No blind copy-paste
-3. Rewrite from memory.
+3. Rewrite from memory
-4. Analyze time & space complexity.
+4. Analyze time & space
-5. Refactor ugly code.
+5. Refactor aggressively
-6. Push only clean commits.
+6. Clean commits only
-7. Think like an engineer, not just a coder.
+7. Think like a systems engineer

 ## 🧭 Why This Exists